Ratna Asmara

+Life and career

+Ratna Asmara was born Suratna in 1913 in Sawahlunto, Dutch East Indies.
+This ethnic Sundanese actress has two sister who worked as an actress, Lena and Suhara.
+Lena was a film actress who starred in Alang-Alang (1939) and Melati van Agam (1940), while Suhara was a stage actress who married to the director Bachtiar Effendi, and later made her film debut by starring in B. S. Rajhans's directed Singapura di Waktu Malam (1947).

-Ratna and her husband Andjar joined the Dardanella touring troupe in the early 1930s; with the troupe she was known for the quality of her voice.
-In the late 1930s she joined Andjar with his Bollero troupe and became its star.
+On 7 April 1931, Ratna married Andjar Asmara, and joined the Dardanella touring troupe in the early 1930s; with the troupe she was known for the quality of her voice.
+In the late 1930s she joined Andjar with his Bolero troupe and became its star.
 She also acted for the Royal Balinese Dancers.
+Their daughter, Noer Asmara, was born in c.
+1936.

+In August 1937, Andjar signed a contract with Paramount Pictures and moved to Singapore after Bolero's last performance in Medan on 14 August.
+They later cast Ratna in Booloo (1938) as a native Sakai girl and already completed half of the filming production in Singapore and British Malaya as of 4 March 1938.
+When Booloo was released in July 1938, Ratna's role was replaced by Mamo Clark in the new version which was recorded in Hollywood.
+Even though her scene had been cut, she remained as the first Malay representation in Hollywood.

 When Andjar was asked by The Teng Chun to direct a film for The's company Java Industrial Film (JIF), Ratna came with him.
 The couple earned 1,000 gulden each for their role in the resulting film, Kartinah (1940), Andjar as director and Ratna as its star.
 The film, a love story between the nurse Kartinah (played by Ratna) and her commander, was also the first war film in the country, taking place within the Air Raid Preparation teams (Luch Bischermen Diens).

 Ratna also appeared in Andjar's later directorial work, Noesa Penida (a love story set in Bali) and in Ratna Moetoe Manikam, a story about a love triangle between two goddesses and a mortal man.
 During the National Revolution following Indonesia's independence, Ratna appeared in one further film: Andjar's 1948 Djaoeh Dimata (Out of Sight).